Thi-Tracey-Nguyen/Terminal-App/README.md

    There are two characters as the opponent to the human player.
 The human player can choose which one to play against or choose to let the program pick a random character.
 If the player picks an unavailable character, the program will display a message which shows available characters and let them choose again.

 2. Play a word
-   When it is their turn, the player can play a word onto the board.
+   When it is their turn, the player can play a word.
 The word must be made from the letters on their rack, the input will be checked against a dictionary (.txt file).
 There are three scenarios:

    * If the word contains characters that are not in the player's rack, the program will rejects the word with an explanation, and prompts the user to try again.
    * If the word is not a valid English word, the program will reject the word with a response, and prompts the user to try again.